pavankumar130/AWS_Documetation/README.md

 ### Attributes:

 <li> Roles have permissions attached to them, similar to users and groups, but they are meant to be assumed temporarily by entities that require access to resources. </li>
-<li> Roles can be assumed by IAM users or AWS services to perform specific actions on behalf of the entity. <li>
+<li> Roles can be assumed by IAM users or AWS services to perform specific actions on behalf of the entity. </li>

 ### Example Use Case: